umer-saleem/Aqua-Lens/README.md

 3. **Navigate to the Project Directory:**
    - Open the terminal in VS Code (Ctrl+`` or Cmd+`` on macOS).
    - Navigate to the project directory: ```cd my_flutter_app```

+**Step 4: Run the Flutter Project**
+1. Connect a Device or Emulator:
+   - Connect a physical device via USB or start an emulator.
+   - To start an emulator, run: ```flutter emulators --launch <emulator_name>```
+   - **Example:** ```flutter emulators --launch Pixel_4_API_30```
+Run the Project:

+In the terminal, run the following command to start the app:

+bash
+Copy
+flutter run
+Alternatively, press F5 in VS Code to run the project in debug mode.

 ## **Screenshots**
 Check out the carousel showcasing the app screenshots: